git-submariner/oddlyspecific/Misc/WIP - We are just getting started.md

-# WIP - We are just getting started
 If you are reading this you've arrived before the knowledge.
 Maybe come back later and see, if we've added some content.